Workflows

 The initial scan builds a file manifest: path, format, duration, resolution, codec, creation date, and other technical metadata.
 This metadata is immediately indexed, so you can filter by date, resolution, or codec before any content analysis runs.

 Auto-scan watches your folders continuously.
-When you dump a new camera card or add footage from a shoot, FrameQuery detects the new files automatically and queues them for processing.
+When you dump a new camera card or add footage from a shoot, FrameQuery detects the new files automatically and queues them for indexing.
 No manual import step required.

 Step 3: Multi-modal analysis